openfisca/openfisca-core/CONTRIBUTING.md

 In case of breaking changes, you **must** give details about what features were deprecated.

 > You must also provide guidelines to help users adapt their code to be compatible with the new version of the package.

+## Advertising changes

+### Version number

+We follow the [semantic versioning](http://semver.org/) spec: any change impacts the version number, and the version number conveys API compatibility information **only**.

+Examples:

+#### Patch bump

+- Internal optimization (such as cache) with no consequence on the API.

+#### Minor bump

+- Adding a helper.

+#### Major bump

+- Renaming or deprecating a helper.
+- Changing the behaviour when a legislation parameter doesn't exist at the required date.

+### Changelog

+Document all changes in the `CHANGELOG.md` file, following the examples already there.

 ## Error messages